HackGT/challenge0002-submissions/README.md

 4. Copy your code into this directory and make a PR!

 If you are unfamilar with forking or making pull requests, take a look at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests

+## Interested in more challenges?

+We announce our challenges on our community Discord.
+[Join here](https://discord.com/invite/gBy4DSEZ65)!